Special Education (Grades P-12) Ed.S. (Online)

 Certificate Upgrade Information: An educator who holds a level five Georgia certificate in Special Education Adaptive Curriculum or General Curriculum will qualify for a level six certificate upgrade upon successful completion of all program requirements.
 (See catalog section on Certification.)

-- Possess or be eligible for a Georgia level five certificate or a Certificate of Eligibility for a level five Induction certificate in Special Education with certification in one of the concentration areas: Adaptive Curriculum or General Curriculum.
-Candidates who have completed all eligibility requirements for the Certificate of Eligibility for a level five Induction certificate have until the end of the first semester to obtain the certificate.
+- Possess or be eligible for a Georgia level five certificate in Special Education or possess an equivalent out-of-state teaching certificate in Special Education.
+Certification must be in one of the concentration areas: Adaptive Curriculum or General Curriculum.
+Candidates who have completed all requirements for the Georgia level five teaching certificate have until the end of the first semester to obtain certificate.
+Candidates with an out-of-state certificate will not receive Georgia certification upon program completion.

 - Present a 3.25 or higher GPA on all graduate work attempted.